Area of intrinsic graphs in homogeneous groups: Differentiability and implicit function theorem

 \section{Differentiability and implicit function theorem}

 In this section we recall some known facts about differentiability, implicit function theorem and the related notion of $(\G,\M)$-regular set.
-In Theorem~\ref{corintdiffparam} we also provide a stronger version of the implicit function theorem in \cite[Theorem~1.4]{Mag14}.
+In Theorem~\ref{corintdiffparam} we provide a stronger version of the implicit function theorem \cite[Theorem~1.4]{Mag14}.
+Another version of this theorem appears in \cite[Lemma~2.10]{JNGV22}, whose proof relies on the strict Pansu differentiability of continuously Pansu differentiable mappings, which in turn follows directly from the mean value estimate \cite[Theorem~1.2]{Mag14}.

 The symbols $\G$ and $\M$ denote two homogeneous groups equipped with the gradings